ykpku/COTSA/README.md

 # COTSA
-The implement of "COTSAE: CO-Training of Structure and Attribute Embeddings for Entity Alignment"
+The implementation of "COTSAE: CO-Training of Structure and Attribute Embeddings for Entity Alignment"